 3. Strained Student-Teacher Relationships

-Few teachers have the option to stop giving grades, but there are some things we can do.
-For one, make sure to differentiate assessments.
-This gives each student a chance to play to her strengths.
-The strongest writer may not be the strongest public speaker.
-By grading one skill and not the other, we send a clear message about who we value in our classrooms.
+Another way to be a champion for every student is to differentiate assessments.
+This gives every child the chance to play to her strengths.
+After all, the strongest writer may not be the best public speaker.
+By grading one skill and not the other, we send a message about who we value in our classrooms.

-4. Wasted Teacher Time
+4. Wasted Teachers’ Time

 Grading was always my least favorite part of classroom teaching.
 While some amount of feedback is essential, some is just wasteful.
 And grading takes away time that could be better spent planning engaging lessons.

 If you spend hours writing detailed feedback, only to see your students flip to the grade, you know what I’m talking about.
 The system is broken.

 Then, add in the time preparing and “adjusting” grades at the end of the marking period.
 The time spent haggling with students over every point.
 Meeting with parents and responding to emails about grades.

 You could easily spend half your working hours (or more) on grades.
 Every minute spent on grades is a minute not spent creating engaging learning experiences.
 Or cultivating meaningful relationships with our students.